-For programmes leading to its own awards ('internal programmes,' see definition at Area of Operation F) the Institution has written procedures for curriculum development and course design; and the vocational and academic level of its programmes is consistent with internationally equivalent courses or those offered by other relevant professional/awarding bodies.
-In particular, the institution should show how they involve industry/commerce in curriculum development.
+For internal programmes (see definition at Area of Operation F) the Institution has written procedures for curriculum development and course design; and the vocational and academic level of its programmes is consistent with internationally equivalent courses or those offered by other relevant professional/awarding bodies.

 B.4.1.
-2/3 Written procedures for programme design and curriculum development.
+2/3 Written procedures for course/programme design and curriculum development.
 B.4.2.
-2/3 Records of relevant programme development meetings.
+2/3 Records of relevant course/programme development meetings.
 B.4.3.
-2/3 Programme descriptions including details of curriculum, learning outcomes, teaching approaches, and assessment arrangements.
+2/3 Course/programme descriptions including details of: curriculum; learning outcomes; teaching approaches; assessment arrangement.
 B.4.4.
-2/3 Programme approval documentation.
+2/3 Course/programme approval documentation including national or international approvals to offer certificates, diplomas, Degree, Masters and PhD programmes.
 B.4.5.
-2/3 Evidence of external validation, including the involvement of external advisors/examiners from other institutions (local or international), or from relevant industrial/commercial/business companies.
+2/3 Evidence of external validation, including the involvement of external advisors or examiners from other institutions (local or international), or relevant industrial/commercial/business companies.

-Indicators of commendable provision in relation to Sub-Areas of Operation B1, B2, and B3 are:
+\Indicators of commendable provision in relation to Sub-Areas of Operation B1, B2, and B3 are:

 B.1.
-3 Formal minutes of vocational and academic review meetings show that effective action is taken as a result of the vocational and academic review process.
+2/3 Formal minutes of vocational and academic review meetings show that effective action is taken as a result of the academic review process.
 B.2.
 2/3 Statistical analysis is made of examination results, making comparisons across modules assessed at a given time and with earlier results, together with evidence of any action taken OR cohort analyses are made showing the progression of all students who enrol on each programme at a given time and gain a formal award.
 B.3.
-3# Documentation exists showing that effective action is taken in response to student feedback.
+3 # There is documented evidence to show that effective action is taken in response to student feedback.